john-cd/rust_howto/bk/drafts/language/trait_objects.md

 }
 ```

-- You want to return different concrete types implementing the same trait from a function, and the caller doesn't need to know the specific concrete type
+- You want to return different concrete types implementing the same trait from a function, and the caller doesn't need to know the specific concrete type:

 ```rust,editable,noplayground
 fn get_animal(is_dog: bool) -> Box<dyn Animal> {